fufuok/cache/DOC.md

     // may reflect any mapping for that key from any point during the
     // Range call.
     //
-    // It is safe to modify the map while iterating it.
-However, the
+    // It is safe to modify the map while iterating it, including entry
+    // creation, modification and deletion.
+However, the concurrent
-    // concurrent modification rule apply, i.e. the changes may be not
+    // modification rule apply, i.e. the changes may be not reflected
-    // reflected in the subsequently iterated entries.
+    // in the subsequently iterated entries.
     Range(f func(key K, value V) bool)

     // Clear deletes all keys and values currently stored in the map.